Capsule Wardrobe Planner: How to Build a Minimalist Wardrobe

 Bottoms:

 • Leggings: Leggings are another versatile piece you can dress down or up with.
-Another favorite in my capsule wardrobe!
+Another favourite in my capsule wardrobe!

-• Jean shorts: If you’re on the hunt for a pair of jeans that are in between “short shorts” and bermuda shorts, these are it!
-These are my “mom jean” shorts.
+• Jean shorts: If you’re on the hunt for a pair of jeans that are in between “short shorts” and Bermuda shorts, these are it!
+These are my “mom jeans” shorts.

 • Comfortable Dress: This stylish dress is perfect for a summer day when you’re going for a walk or shopping!
 The pockets are the best part!